BrendanGasparin/100-days-of-code-2022/log.md

 # 100 Days Of Code - Log

+### Day 1: May 10, 2021

+**Today's Progress:** Working on problem set 1 from online CS50 course.
+Completed Hello, Mario Less, Mario More, and Cash.

+**Thoughts:** Attempting 100DaysOfCode for a second time.
+I am going to do the CS50 online course to practice C. When I get to the Python material I am going to do some pen-testing courses to supplement that, and when I get to the web development material I will restart freeCodeCamp and the Odin Project.

+**Link(s) to work**
+1. N/A (Can't post work because of academic integrity policy.)

+# 100 Days Of Code - Log

 ### Day 1: September 10, 2021

 **Today's Progress:** Separated earth-from-space JS code from my personal website and put it in its own repository.
 Began working through the new Foundations lessons on The Odin Project.